6 Tips to Planning Your Wedding Timeline

 Golden hour portraits

-Once these photos above are completed, the rest of the day usually flows easily and according to the schedule, and these key shots are usually unaffected by lighting conditions.
+Once these photos above are completed, and the wedding ceremony is done, the rest of the day usually flows easily and according to the schedule, and these key shots are usually unaffected by lighting conditions.

 Grand Entrance